whitneylosinski/PyBer_Analysis/README.md

         1. Percent of total fares
         2. Percent of total rides
         3. Percent of total drivers
-   6. A line chart that visualizes the total weekly fares for each city type.
+   6. A line graph that visualizes the total weekly fares for each city type.

 ## Resources:
 * Data sorces: city_data.csv, ride_data.csv